Riley-Py/UWaterloo-Work/PSYCH 207/U4 - Attention/Automaticity And The Effects of Practice.md

 	3. Not interfere with other mental activities
 - Schneider & Shiffrin did an experiment on this
 	- People searched for certain targets in different array of letters/numbers (*frames*)
-	- When the target and distractors are the same type, the number of distractors makes a difference in the
+	- When the target and distractors are the same type, the number of distractors makes a difference in the difficulty of finding the target within the array
+	- Had two conditions: varied-mapping and consistent-mapping:
+		- *Memory set* - consisted of one or more letters/numbers, and stimuli in each frame were of letters/numbers
+		-